 The first novel test developed is based on a modified Marciniak geometry, where a sheet sample is stretched multiaxially over a circular punch with a recessed center backed by a driver sheet.
 In this manner, the center of the sample is forced into the plastic strain regime without frictional contact with the die.
 The strain state can be varied by changing the width of the sheet sample from uniaxial through plane strain to balanced biaxial tension.
 Thus, the tensile quadrant of the planar principal stress space can be mapped.
 This configuration allowed for measurements from initial yield through ultimate strains along relatively linear paths.
 Bi-linear paths can be tested by forming large samples in one direction, and then changing the path with subsequent smaller samples cut from the strained material.
 Details for this system can be found here.

-The second incarnation of the multiaxial yield surface measurement system is about to come on line, funded by ARRA.
+The second incarnation of the multiaxial yield surface measurement system was funded by ARRA.
 This cruciform device is able to probe all of the stress space that the Marciniak machine can, plus the ability to introduce shears and limited compression on each axis.
 Most importantly, the optical biaxial extensometer allows for arbitrary in-plane strain paths to be programmed, and the stress-strain behavior measured in situ.
-Details of this new system can be found here, and it will be online at the end of June 2012.
+Details of this system can be found here.

 A method for directly measuring the evolving yield surface from initial yield to failure without bending or sheet thinning has been developed.